Scott Coffman Logo

 Jane,Doe,jdoe,Finance,Analyst,financeManager,jane.doe@yourdomain.com

-Password resets are common and time-sensitive.
-They’re also easy to standardize.
+Password resets are common and time sensitive.
+They are also easy to standardize.

 This script resets a password, unlocks the account, and prints clean output you can paste into ticket notes.
-It forces a password change at next sign-in by default.
-(Some systems don’t like that; I’ve seen Horizon need $false.)
+It forces a password change at next sign in by default.
+Some environments dislike that, I have seen Horizon prefer $false.

 <#